Slow-growing counterexamples to the strong Eremenko conjecture: Estimating the growth of the counterexample: and

 as $\re z\to\infty$, where $\psi$ is defined by~\eqref{eqn:psi}. \end{theorem} \begin{proof} Let $j\geq 0$, and set $w_j\defeq F^{-1}(\exp(\varphi(R_j)))$.
 Recall that $w_j\in W_j$ by definition of the counterexample gate condition of Definition~\ref{philock}.
 Let $z\in W_j$.
 By Theorem~\ref{growth} and Proposition~\ref{prop:Psi}, we have

 It remains to show that this order of growth is not exceeded in any other part of the tract $T$ of $F$.
-Recalling Corollary~\ref{growthcor} we can see for $z \in U_{j+1}$, that is, the part of the tract after exiting $W_j$ and before the next gate so that we don't include $\log(1/\eps_{j+1})$ in our estimate.
-For us, $\re z < \tau_{j+1}-1$.
-Applying Corollary~\ref{growthcor} we see
+Recalling Theorem~\ref{growth} we can see for $z \in U_{j+1}$, that is, the part of the tract after exiting $W_j$ and before the next gate so that we don't include $\log(1/\eps_{j+1})$ in our estimate.
+For us, $\re z < \tau_{j+1}-\nu_0$.
+Applying Theorem~\ref{growth} we see